 Like Himalayan salt, sea salt comes from sea beds.
 The main difference is that Himalayan salt is a dry salt mined from rock salt in one region, whereas sea salt comes from saltwater sources from all over the world.
 Manufacturers package sea salt on the wet side, similar to the texture of good castle-building sand.

-Being a natural salt, the mineral profile is similar to Himalayan.
-With sea salt, though, source matters—a lot.
-When you harvest sea water from contaminated ocean areas, the salt you get from evaporation ends up contaminated as well.
+Being a natural salt, the mineral profile is similar to the Himalayan variety.
+With sea salt, though, the source matters—a lot.
+When you harvest seawater from contaminated ocean areas, the salt you get from evaporation ends up contaminated as well.
 Researchers have found plastics and chemicals in certain sea salts that you don’t want to sprinkle on your food.

 High-quality sea salt from clean sources is great for you, though, and people who experience headaches from table salt and Himalayan salt generally do well on well-sourced sea salt.
-You might also opt for sea salt if your doc told you to cut back on sodium, because it contains less sodium than Himalayan salt does, and far less sodium than table salt has.
+You might also opt for sea salt if your doctor told you to cut back on sodium since it contains less sodium than Himalayan salt and even lower levels than table salt.
 You have to be willing to do your research on production to make sure it comes from clean sources.

-- Mined using explosives, which is an uber-cheap method, but you can’t blow something up without leaving unwanted compounds behind
+- It is mined using explosives, which is an uber-cheap method.
+But you can’t blow something up without leaving unwanted compounds behind.

-Some anti-caking agents in foods are safer than others — some are relatively inert like calcium carbonate, while other anti-caking agents contain aluminum or cyanide compounds.
+- Manufacturers mix in anti-caking agents to keep it from clumping.
+Some anti-caking agents in foods (like calcium carbonate) are safer than others that contain aluminum or cyanide compounds.

 Then, you sometimes find ingredients you don’t expect.
-One of the more common brands contains dextrose, a corn-derived sugar.
-People don’t realize they’re not only salting their food, they’re sugaring it too.
+Some brands of commercially available salt even contain dextrose, a corn-derived sugar.
+People don’t realize they’re not only salting their food, they’re sugaring it too!

 Iodized salt is just table salt with potassium iodide added to it.
 Government initiatives in the 1920s introduced potassium iodide into salt to reduce goiter, which is enlarged thyroid from iodine deficiency.